miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | 	1.25875556e-06   | Speed limit (30km/h)	|
 |   2.94801988e-10   | Pedestrians 			|
 |	2.85679036e-10   | Double curve  		|

-For the eighth image ...
+For the eighth image, the model is relatively sure that this is a priority road (probability of 1), and the image does contain a stop sign.
+The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|